carhartl/jquery-cookie/README.md

 Default: domain of page where the cookie was created.

+Use `domain: 'all'` to set the cookie on the top most level domain possible.
+Useful if you need to share cookies between subdomains in a generic manner.

     secure: true

 Default: `false`.
 If true, the cookie transmission requires a secure protocol (https).